India to start economic partnership talks with Bangladesh

-NEW DELHI - India and Bangladesh have agreed to initiate official talks on a Comprehensive Economic Partnership Agreement (CEPA) during Prime Minister Sheikh Hasina's visit to India to deepen trade and energy links.
+NEW DELHI - India and Bangladesh have agreed to initiate official talks on a Comprehensive Economic Partnership Agreement (Cepa) during Prime Minister Sheikh Hasina's visit to New Delhi to deepen trade and energy links.

-Madam Hasina is on a four-day visit to India, her first in three years, and a year before she faces general elections in her own country.
+Madam Hasina is on a four-day visit to India, her first in three years, and a year before the general election in her own country.

-The decision to start CEPA negotiations this year, India's foreign secretary Vinay Mohan Kwatra said, was taken at a meeting between Madam Hasina and Prime Minister Narendra Modi on Tuesday.
+The decision to start Cepa talks this year, India's Foreign Secretary Vinay Mohan Kwatra said, was taken at a meeting between Madam Hasina and Prime Minister Narendra Modi on Tuesday.

 Bangladesh, which has seen fast-paced economic growth but has of late been reportedly facing some economic stress, is supposed to graduate from LDC status by 2026.

-The two countries also signed an agreement on sharing water of the transboundary Kushiyara river, which Mr Modi said would benefit the people of Assam state in India and Sylhet in Bangladesh.
+The two countries also signed an agreement on sharing the water of the transboundary Kushiyara River, which Mr Modi said would benefit the people of Assam state in India and Sylhet in Bangladesh.

 Water sharing of cross-border rivers has been an area of negotiations between the countries, which share 54 rivers.
-But as anticipated, settlement on another major river, Teesta, continued to elude the two countries.
+But, as anticipated, settlement on another major river, the Teesta, continued to elude the two countries.

 "I recall that the two countries have resolved many outstanding issues in the spirit of friendship and cooperation and will hope that all outstanding issues, including the Teesta water-sharing treaty, would be concluded at an early date," said Madam Hasina after the talks.